Skip to main content

 Luminosa Zinnia Flowers flower Feb 18 Feb 25 Transplant Apr 26 – May 6

-Lunar White Carrots root_vegetable Feb 11 Feb 18 Transplant May 4 – May 9
+Lunar White Carrots root vegetable Feb 11 Feb 18 Transplant May 4 – May 9

 Magenta Sunset lettuce Feb 6 Direct Sow Apr 2 – Apr 7